rbisdorff/Digraph3/docSphinx/tutorial.rst

      'Ec20'  |    42   |  821.26   864.81   710.15   717.19   614.74
      'So21'  |    48   |  823.13   863.82   821.06   901.20   839.27

 The given ranking problem involves 8 criteria assessing the economic performances, 7 criteria assessing the societal performances and 6 criteria assessing the environmental performances of the decision alternatives.
-The sum of criteria weights (336) is the same for all three decision objectives.
-The five best ranked alternatives are in decreasing order: '155873', '426463', '279728', '115897' and '605980'.
+The sum of criteria significance weights (336) is the same for all three decision objectives.
+The five best ranked alternatives are, in decreasing order: '155873', '426463', '279728', '115897' and '605980'.

 If a file *best5.py*, for instance, gathers the partial performance tableau shown above, we may compute a restricted bipolar outranking relation among these five actions.